kamalbhandari/AMYLOID_LLPS/README.md

 * /Figure/ - Contains all figures in pdf.
 * /Python script/ - Contains all python source codes files.
 # Data directory
+All data obtained from python scripts are saved in .npy files.
+Each .npy files has the time evolution of fibril mass for wide range of discrete point concentration mostly between 0.6µM to 500µM.
+Here, we describe how we name the different .npy files.
+1) default_LLPS.npy represents the simulation obtained from the defaults parameter listed in the main text Table 1.
+2) default_w/oLLPS.npy represents the simulation obtained from the default parameter listed in the main text Table 1 but not considering droplet phase.
+3) nd8.npy, nd10.npy, and nd15.npy represent the simulation obtained from default parameter but varying only critical droplet size n<sub>d</sub>.
+4) binodal20.npy, binodal40.npy, binodal80.npy represent the simulation obtained by varying binodal concentration φ<sub>BN</sub>.

 # Figure directory
 This directory contains all figures associated with the main text and supplementary information (SI).
 Figures follow the naming convention: